Last updated: June 1, 2026

 What about exactas and exotic bets?

-- Handicapping is elimination, not prediction.
-Your job is removing horses that can’t win today — not guessing the winner.
-End every race with two contenders maximum.
+- Handicapping is elimination, not prediction — your job is removing horses that can’t win today; end every race with two contenders maximum

-- Bad race selection costs more than bad picks.
-Playing races without a clear edge is the primary driver of losses.
-The process will force you to skip most of the card on many days.
-That’s the point.
+- Bad race selection costs more than bad picks — playing races without a clear edge is the primary driver of losses; the process forces you to skip most of the card on many days

-- Favorites win 33.4% — not enough to profit at short odds.
-The edge comes from identifying when the public has mispriced a contender, not from backing the most popular horse.
+- Favorites win roughly 30–35% of races — not enough to profit at short odds — the edge comes from identifying when the public has mispriced a contender

-- Pace makes the race.
-Three or more speed horses fighting early = contested pace = closer wins.
-One lone speed horse against a field of closers = soft lead = speed is dangerous.
-Know this before the gates open.
+- Pace makes the race — three or more speed horses fighting early equals contested pace equals closer wins; one lone speed horse against closers equals soft lead equals speed is dangerous

-- Legitimate class drops are among the most reliable patterns.
-A horse stepping down to a level where it has shown ability, paired with a favorable pace setup, hits around 28% historically.
-Use it.
+- Legitimate class drops are among the most reliable patterns — horse stepping down paired with a favorable pace setup is consistently one of the strongest patterns in claiming racing

-- The process breaks.
-Pace shapes change when horses don’t run as projected.
-Speed figures lie when earned in biased conditions.
-Knowing where it fails is as important as knowing how it works.
+- The process breaks — pace shapes change when horses don’t run as projected; knowing where it fails is as important as knowing how it works

 Print the checklist, run the six steps, and when the process doesn’t give you a clear answer — don’t bet.
-That decision alone puts you ahead of 90% of casual players at the window.
+That decision alone puts you in a better position than most casual bettors at the window.

 About Miles Henry